Dark-Gran/KarmaAppetite2/README.md

 ## Acknowledgements

 This mod uses [SlugBase](https://github.com/SlimeCubed/SlugBase) for slugcat's basic framework.
-Special thanks go to [IteratorKit](https://github.com/Twofour2/IteratorKit) for enabling the regions Iterator.
+Special thanks go to [IteratorKit](https://github.com/Twofour2/IteratorKit) for enabling the regions Iterator!

 ## Source Code

 The code of all modules is open-source.
 Main code is in this repository, however the region and the forked IteratorKit are separated:
-Git Links:
 [KarmaAppetite_SolemnQuarry](https://github.com/Dark-Gran/KarmaAppetite-SolemnQuarry)
 [KarmaAppetite_IteratorKit](https://github.com/Dark-Gran/KarmaAppetite-IteratorKit)

+## Contact

+_If you want to learn about everything I do, I'll be happy if you [follow me on my humble Twitter](https://twitter.com/DarkGran_CZ)._
+_You can also [contact me on Discord](https://discordapp.com/users/darkgran) with questions and/or issues._